Robust and efficient verification of graph states in blind measurement-based quantum computation: Abstract

 \section{Abstract}

-Measurement-based quantum computation is a promising approach for realizing blind and cloud quantum computation.
-To obtain reliable results in this model, it is crucial to verify whether the resource graph states are accurately prepared in the adversarial scenario.
+Blind quantum computation (BQC) is a secure quantum computation method that protects the privacy of clients.
+Measurement-based quantum computation (MBQC) is a promising approach for realizing BQC.
+To obtain reliable results in blind MBQC, it is crucial to verify whether the resource graph states are accurately prepared in the adversarial scenario.
 However, previous verification protocols for this task are too resource consuming or noise susceptible to be applied in practice.
-Here, we propose a robust and efficient protocol for verifying arbitrary graph states with any prime local dimension in the adversarial scenario, which leads to a robust and efficient protocol for verifying blind measurement-based quantum computation.
+Here, we propose a robust and efficient protocol for verifying arbitrary graph states with any prime local dimension in the adversarial scenario, which leads to a robust and efficient protocol for verifying the resource state in blind MBQC.
 Our protocol requires only local Pauli measurements and is thus easy to realize with current technologies.
 Nevertheless, it can achieve the optimal scaling behaviors with respect to the system size and the target precision as quantified by the infidelity and significance level, which has never been achieved before.
 Notably, our protocol can exponentially enhance the scaling behavior with the significance level.

-Quantum computation offers the promise of exponential speedups over classical computation on certain important problems \cite{shor1994,NielC00,Presk18}.
-The very power of quantum computation raises the challenging problem of verifying the correctness of computation results.
-This problem is particularly important to blind and cloud quantum computation in which both privacy and correctness are essential.
-Actually, this problem lies at the heart of the active research field of quantum characterization, verification, and validation (QCVV) \cite{Gheorg19,Eisert20,SupicBow20,Carra21,Kliesch21,YSG21}.
-However, it is extremely difficult to construct robust and efficient verification protocols that apply to noisy, intermediate-scale quantum (NISQ) devices \cite{Presk18,Arute19,Zhong20}.

-Measurement-based quantum computation (MBQC) \cite{RaussBrie01,RaussBrowne03,ZhouZeng03,Gross07,BriegelDur09} is a powerful and flexible model of quantum computation, where graph states (such as cluster states) are used as resources and local projective measurements on qudits are used to drive the computation.
-Compared with the preparation of multipartite entangled states, it is in general much easier to perform local projective measurements accurately.
-So the main challenge in the verification of MBQC lies in the verification of the underlying resource states.
+Quantum computation offers the promise of exponential speedups over classical computation on a number of important problems \cite{shor1994,NielC00,Presk18}.
+However, it is very challenging to realize practical quantum computation in the near future, especially for clients with limited quantum computational power.
+Blind quantum computation (BQC)~\cite{Fitzs17npj} is an effective method that enables such a client to delegate his (her) computation to a server, who is capable to perform quantum computation, without leaking any information about the computation task.
+So far, various protocols of BQC have been proposed in theory \cite{Broadbent09,RUV13,Mantri13,Morimae13} and demonstrated in experiments \cite{Greganti16,JiangWei19,BarzScience12,BarzNP13}.
+Many of these protocols build on the model of measurement-based quantum computation (MBQC) \cite{RaussBrie01,RaussBrowne03,BriegelDur09}, in which graph states are used as resources and local projective measurements on qudits are used to drive the computation.